AvolitesLtd/TitanManual/website/TRANSLATIONS.md

 original_id: introduction
 ```

 This data is translated in the i18n folder.
-Do not rename the files.

 # Basic User steps